edubrusch/phptravels/README.md

 -You can run the project using maven, through the command "mvn clean test";

--Alternatively, if you have the Tesng eclipse plugin, just create a new Run Configuration.
+-Alternatively, if you have the Tesng eclipse plugin, just create a new Run Configuration, running the test suite located in the resources folder.

+-After running the test, it's possible to check out all the steps executed in the file ${basedir}/test-output/emailable-report.html, created by testNG.

+-The steps can show also on the console.
+To get steps in the console output, please open the cfg.properties file and set "logtoConsole" to true.